mansehajsingh/polaris-tools/polaris-synchronizer/README.md

 ```

 > :warning: The tool will not migrate the `service_admin`, `catalog_admin`, nor the omnipotent principals from the source
-> nor remove or modify them on the target.
-This is to accommodate that the tool itself will be running with the permission
+> nor remove or modify them or their assignments to principals/principal-roles on the target.
+This is to accommodate that
-> levels for these principals and roles, and we do not want to modify the tool's permissions at runtime.
+> the tool itself will be running with the permission levels for these principals and roles, and we do not want to modify
+> the tool's permissions at runtime.